 - 1. Executive Directors, as they define and/or exert a strong influence on the function/business/country in which they operate, consistently with the Division/Group strategies, and ensure their implementation even in highly complex contexts; - 2.
-Senior Directors who are heads of structures positioned at a hierarchical level equal to maximum n-3 with respect to the Managing Director and CEO66 and manage a significant portion of the risks explicitly set out in - 3. the Group RAF other than those previously identified in the context of the qualitative criteria. - 4. the Senior Directors who are Head of structures positioned at a hierarchical level equal to maximum n-3 with respect to the Managing Director and CEO of Intesa Sanpaolo and who carry out significant risk mitigation activities in the context of the Capital Adequacy risk, due to the centrality of this risk category in the RAF framework; - 5. the Senior Directors who are Head of: - structures subordinate to the functions that report to the Chief Risk Officer, the Chief Compliance Officer and the Chief Audit Officer (i.e. Managers of structures who are positioned at a hierarchical level equal to maximum n-3 with respect to the Managing Director and CEO67 of Intesa Sanpaolo), as long as they carry out control activities;
+Senior Directors who are heads of structures positioned at a hierarchical level equal to maximum n-3 with respect to the Managing Director and CEO and manage a significant portion of the risks explicitly set out in - 3. the Group RAF other than those previously identified in the context of the qualitative criteria. - 4. the Senior Directors who are Head of structures positioned at a hierarchical level equal to maximum n-3 with respect to the Managing Director and CEO of Intesa Sanpaolo and who carry out significant risk mitigation activities in the context of the Capital Adequacy risk, due to the centrality of this risk category in the RAF framework;